 Sandals Grenada Resort & Spa

-This couples-only 257-key hideaway – even its tropical blooms appear to be more sexually suggestive than those found elsewhere on the island – consistently tops “best Caribbean resorts” lists.
-Love birds have at their disposal 10 speciality restaurants (including an ice-cream parlour serving all-you-can-eat scoops topped with nutmeg syrup and chocolate buttons), six bars, and the Castaway fantasy-inducing Pink Gin beach.
+This couples-only 257-key hideaway consistently tops “best Caribbean resorts” lists.
+Guests have at their disposal 10 speciality restaurants (including an ice-cream parlour serving all-you-can-eat scoops topped with nutmeg syrup and chocolate buttons), six bars, and the Castaway fantasy-inducing Pink Gin beach.
 Special occasion?
 Go all-out with a honeymoon suite complete with private pool, hot tub and trio of butlers.
 (Just don’t expect your partner to provide turn-down cheese boards and fruit platters when you get home.)Pink Gin beach, St George's; sandals.co.uk

 Hotel Calabash